unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 ## Manual Installation

 Uno.Resizeter is delivered [through NuGet](https://www.nuget.org/packages/Uno.Resizetizer).
-In order to install it you can either download it using your IDE (this will be showed in the next steps) or added directly on your `.csproj` as showed in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).
+In order to install it you can either download it using your IDE (this will be shown in the next steps) or added directly on your `.csproj` as shown in the [NuGet page](https://www.nuget.org/packages/Uno.Resizetizer/).

 ### 1. Installing Uno.Resizetizer

-* Open your favorite IDE, in this case it will be Visual Studio, after that open the Manage NuGet packages window
+* Open your favorite IDE, in this case, it will be Visual Studio, after that open the Manage NuGet packages window
 * Search for `Uno.Resizetizer` and install it over your projects

 > [!NOTE]